 MQTT mission is to teach the value of accountability and responsibility associated with Social Media and Tech.
-Embracing and accepting the diversity of color and cultures.
-Helping to amplify the value and importance of diversity and inclusion.
+Embracing and accepting the diversity of global learning.
+Helping to amplify the value and importance of diversity and inclusivity.

 Author: William Jackson

 William Jackson graduated from South Carolina State University

 earning a Bachelor’s in Education, furthering his education earning